Topological superconductivity and superconducting diode effect mediated via unconventional magnet and Ising spin-orbit coupling: Realizing TSC utilizing self-consistent mean-field analysis

 where, $n_{i\alpha s}=c^\dagger_{i\alpha s} c_{i\alpha s}$ with $c^\dagger_{i\alpha s}$ being the electron creation operator at site $i$ with the orbital `$\alpha$' with spin `$s$'.
 Here, `$U(>0)$' is the strength of onsite attractive Hubbard interaction.
 Such ($e\mhyphen e$) correlations can naturally emerge through a three dimensional bulk $s$-wave SC placed in close proximity to the 1D nanowire described by the Hamiltonian $\mc{H}(k)$~\cite{Bhowmik2025a,Bhowmik2025b}.
 Thus, CPs from the SC can leak into the nanowire via the tunneling process, inducing weak pairing correlations~\cite{Beenakker1997}.
 Employing translational invariance, we rewrite the interaction term (Eq.\,\eqref{Eq.
 H_U_real_space}) in the momentum space as,

 where, $N$ is the number of $k$-points in the BZ.

-For the purpose of our study, we define the FFLO channel as $k_2=-k_1+q$ with `$q$' being the center-of-mass momentum of the CPs.
-We introduce the FFLO order parameter as, $ \Delta_{q}^\alpha = -\frac{U}{N} \sum_k \braket{c_{-k+\frac{q}{2} \alpha \da} c_{k+\frac{q}{2}\alpha\ua}}$.
+For the purpose of our study, we define the FFLO channel as $k_2=-k_1+ 2q$ with `$2q$' being the center-of-mass momentum of the CPs.
+We introduce the FFLO order parameter as, $ \Delta_{q}^\alpha = -\frac{U}{N} \sum_k \braket{c_{-k+q \alpha \da} c_{k+q \alpha\ua}}$.
 Then we systematically perform the mean-field decomposition of the interaction term, $H_U$ (see Eq.\,\eqref{Eq.
 H_U_mtm_space}) considering both conventional $q=0$ $s$-wave BCS and $q\ne0$ finite momentum FFLO pairing channel.
 For simplicity, we consider equal magnitude of intra-orbital pairing \ie $\Delta_{q}^A=\Delta_{q}^B=\Delta$ and assume the absence of inter-orbital pairing amplitude.
 The resulting mean-field Bogoliubov-de Gennes (BdG) Hamiltonian is written as,

-where,$\Psi_k = (c_{k+\frac{q}{2}A\ua},c_{k+\frac{q}{2}B\ua}, c_{k+\frac{q}{2}A\da}, c_{k+\frac{q}{2}B\da}, c^\dagger_{-k+\frac{q}{2}A\ua},\\ c^\dagger_{-k+\frac{q}{2}B\ua}, c^\dagger_{-k+\frac{q}{2}A\da},c^\dagger_{-k+\frac{q}{2}B\da})^T$ denotes the Nambu spinor, and
+where, $\Psi_k = (c_{k+qA\ua},c_{k+q B\ua}, c_{k+qA\da}, c_{k+q B\da}, c^\dagger_{-k+q A\ua},\\ c^\dagger_{-k+qB\ua}, c^\dagger_{-k+qA\da},c^\dagger_{-k+q B\da})^T$ denotes the Nambu spinor, and

 We introduce the chemical potential $\mu$ to tune the Fermi energy of the normal state of the system.
-Here, $\mc{H}(k+\frac{q}{2})$ is governed by the normal state Hamiltonian as mentioned in Eq.\,\eqref{Eq.normal_state_Ham}.
+Here, $\mc{H}(k+q)$ is governed by the normal state Hamiltonian as mentioned in Eq.\,\eqref{Eq.normal_state_Ham}.
 The condensation energy density for the superconducting state is defined as, $\Omega (q,\Delta) = F(q,\Delta) - F(q,0)$ with $F(q,\Delta)$ is the free energy density of the SC at zero temperature obtained using the relation~\cite{Coleman_2015}, $\displaystyle{F(q,\Delta) = \frac{1}{N} \sum_{n,k, E_{nk}<0}\!\!\!\!
 E_{nk} + \frac{2\Delta^2}{U}}$ with $E_{nk}$ denoting the energy eigenvalues of the Hamiltonain $\mc{H}_{{\rm BdG}} (k,q)$.

 By minimizing the condensation energy $\Omega(q,\Delta)$ with respect to both the pairing momentum $q$ and the pairing amplitude $\Delta$, we determine the true superconducting ground state $(\Delta_{0},q_{0})$.
 This procedure captures the energetically most favorable pairing state amenable to the system, ensuring a fully self-consistent treatment of superconductivity.
-We set $U=1.5t$ to be within the weak coupling BCS regime, which leads to $\Delta_{0}\sim 0.4t,q_0=0$ with $J_A=J_I=\mu=0$ and $m_0=\lambda_R=0.5t,t=1$.
+We set $U=1.5t$ to be within the weak coupling BCS regime (see SM~\cite{supp} for a detailed discussion on the validity), which leads to $\Delta_{0}\sim 0.4t,q_0=0$ with $J_A=J_I=\mu=0$ and $m_0=\lambda_R=0.5t,t=1$.